shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 - [Sensara.tv](https://www.sensara.tv/careers.html)
 - [Gram Vaani](https://gramvaani.org/join-us/)

+#### Publishing your first paper
+[This excellent blog](https://achuwilson.github.io/post/2017-06-15-icra17/) by [Achu Wilson](https://achuwilson.github.io/) documents what it took him to publish his first research paper in one of the best conferences out there for robotics.
+Achu did not have typical RA-like opportunities during his undergrad.

 #### <a name="faq"></a>FAQs
 My responses to some queries I have received over email and other social media over the years.
 My responses echo most of the content mentioned on this webpage.